gentics/mesh/changelog-system/README.md

 * Ensure that your change also works on older systems which may not contain the graph structures which were added in later versions.
 It is a good practice to check whether the needed vertices exist before actually proceeding with the change.

-* Some schema model changes must also be applied to the JSON data which is stored within the schema / microschema versions graph elements.
+* Some schema model changes must also be applied to the JSON data which is stored within the schema / microschemaModel versions graph elements.